-KPMG LLP, an independent registered public accounting firm, audited the consolidated financial statements of our company for the fiscal year ending June 30, 2007.
-The Audit Committee has not yet met to select an independent registered public accounting firm to audit the consolidated financial statements of our company for the fiscal year ending June 28, 2008.
+Our Audit Committee has appointed KPMG LLP, an independent registered public accounting firm, to audit the consolidated financial statements of our company for the fiscal year ending June 27, 2009 and recommends that stockholders vote in favor of the ratification of such appointment.
+In the event of a negative vote on such ratification, the Audit Committee will reconsider its selection.
 We anticipate that representatives of KPMG LLP will be present at the meeting, will have the opportunity to make a statement if they desire, and will be available to respond to appropriate questions.